MicrosoftDocs/Viva/Viva/glint/setup/change-item-id.md

 ---
-title: Changing survey item IDs for expired survey cycles
+title: Change survey item IDs for expired survey cycles
 description: Comparing survey trend is essential to tracking progress over time.
 When a survey is retired, you can still use the data for an item from that survey as a comparison in a new survey which uses the identical item, by changing the item ID. ms.author: JudithWeiner
 author: JudyWeiner